treytiderman/av-touchpanel/README.md

 # To add a custom page

 1. Make a page file in ./src/pages
-2. Add page to ./App.svelte
+2. Add page to "pageFiles" array in ./App.svelte
-3. Add page to config.json
+3. Add page to pages in config.json
+4. Add to activity page or quick access top bar